-Not all Steam Deck models are equal, and if you’re rocking the 64GB eMMC version, you’ll want to pick up a microSD card to expand your storage and download more games.
+Not all Steam Deck models are equal, and if you have the 64GB eMMC version, you’ll want to pick up a microSD card to expand your storage and download more games.
 SanDisk’s Extreme microSDXC card will enable you to bring a huge chunk of your Steam library on the go, and you likely won’t notice a difference in speed compared to the Deck’s internal SSD.

-Even if you’ve got a fancy 512GB Steam Deck, you could opt for a 1TB SanDisk Extreme microSD card and treble your portable capacity.
-Naturally, you don’t have to buy the chonkiest option available, but since the latest games take up more storage than ever, we wouldn’t recommend investing in anything less than 512GB.
+Even if you’ve got the 512GB Steam Deck, you could opt for a 1TB SanDisk Extreme microSD card and treble your portable capacity.
+Naturally, you don’t have to buy the largest 1TB option, but since the latest games take up more storage than ever, we wouldn’t recommend investing in anything less than 512GB.
 If you’re looking for more storage options, check out our best Steam Deck microSD card guide.

 The best Steam Deck SSD is the Sabrent Rocket 2230.

 |Interface||PCIe 4.0 x4|